A non-unitary solar constraint for long-baseline neutrino experiments

-In order to find an LMA approximation analogous to that of the unitary formalism, we want to write $\mathcal{H}_{prop}$ at some energy and matter density as $\hat{N}M\hat{N}^\dagger$, where $\hat{N}$ is an effective mixing matrix of the form $A\hat{U}$ with $A(\alpha_{ij})$ the same lower-triangular matrix and $\hat{U}(\hat{\theta}_{ij})$ still unitary.
+In order to find an approximation analogous to that of the unitary formalism, we want to write $\mathcal{H}_{prop}$ at some energy and matter density as $\hat{N}M\hat{N}^\dagger$, where $\hat{N}$ is an effective mixing matrix of the form $A\hat{U}$ with $A(\alpha_{ij})$ the same lower-triangular matrix and $\hat{U}(\hat{\theta}_{ij})$ still unitary.
 In this case, the expression for $\cos(2\hat{\theta}_{12})$ in equation \ref{eqn:LMA_3nu} is still a valid approximation, but the ratio $\beta$ will reflect the new matter effect and the non-unitary contribution to the vacuum Hamiltonian.
-Since adding the identity does not change the singular vectors of a matrix, we add $v_{nc}/\alpha_{11}^2$ along the diagonal; then, comparing expressions \ref{eqn:vacuum_hamiltonian_entries} and \ref{eqn:matter_hamiltonian_entries} and substituting we find that
+Then, comparing expressions \ref{eqn:vacuum_hamiltonian_entries} and \ref{eqn:matter_hamiltonian_entries}, the new matter-to-vacuum ratio is

-Then, we follow the original 3-flavour eigenvalue crossing derivation in \cite{Shi:1991zw}, where the survival probability averaged over the oscillation period can be written as
+Then, we follow the original 3-flavour eigenvalue crossing derivation in~\cite{Shi:1991zw}, where the survival probability averaged over the oscillation period can be written as

-for $N_{\alpha i}(L_0), N_{\alpha i}(L_f)$ elements of the effective mixing matrices at production and detection respectively, and $a_{i}$ the resonance couplings.
+for $N_{\alpha i}(L_0),$ $N_{\alpha i}(L_f)$ elements of the effective mixing matrices at production and detection respectively, and $a_{i}$ the resonance couplings.
 Since the $\nu_1/\nu_2$ resonance appears at much lower energies than the $\nu_2/\nu_3$ resonance, we assume they are fully decoupled so that $|a_1|^2=\cos^2\theta_{13}P_{jump}$, $|a_2|^2 = 1 - \cos^2\theta_{13}P_{jump}$ and $|a_3|^2=1$; where $P_{jump}$ is probability for a neutrino to jump between mass states at the eigenvalue crossing.
 Using $\hat{N}$ and $N$ for the effective mixing matrices in matter and vacuum, the survival probability becomes